wistia/parse-tool-versions/README.md

 ```
       - name: Parse .tool-versions
-        uses: wistia/parse-tool-versions@v1.0
+        uses: wistia/parse-tool-versions@v2.0.0
         with:
           uppercase: 'true'
-          postfix: '_tool_versions'
+          prefix: 'tool_version_'
           filename: '.tool-versions'

       # Sometime later in the same job...
+      - name: Set up Node.js environment

-      - uses: mskelton/setup-yarn@v1
+        uses: actions/setup-node@v3
         with:
-          node-version: ${{ env.NODEJS_TOOL_VERSION }}
+          node-version: ${{ env.TOOL_VERSION_NODEJS }}
 ```

-All inputs are optional, inputs shown are defaults. by default this command appends `_tool_version` to the name of each entry in the .tool-versions file, uppercases it, and adds it to GITHUB_ENV
+This command reads `.tool-versions` (or an alternate text file provided in `filename` input), ignores comments with leading `#` and outputs each tool name (with or without optional prefix/postfix) into `GITHUB_ENV`.
+All inputs are optional; by default, tool names & prefix/postfix are uppercased.

 ## Inputs